conduit-works/baldr/README.md

 - Encyption on data with a key for private discussion
     - discord [input key] (encyption) ----> arweave ---->  templofbalr.ar [input] (decryption to show chat)

-- Platform Expansion with forum and social media's (telegram, twitter)
+- Platform Expansion with discourse (forum) and the rest of digital social platforms (telegram, twitter)